cmanaha/youtube_playlist_summary/README.md

 ## Features
 - 🤖 Advanced LLM Integration with Ollama
-- 🚀 High Performance Processing
-- 📊 Smart Video Categorization
+- 📊 Ollama Used for Smart Video Categorization (by default using llama3.2)
-- 📝 Intelligent Video Summarization
+- 📝 Intelligent Video Summarization (by default using llama3.2)
 - 🎯 Flexible Category Filtering
 - 📈 Progress Tracking & Statistics
-- ⚙️ Extensive Configuration Options
 - 🖥️ Hardware Acceleration Support

-- AI-powered video categorization and summarization using LLaMA models
-- Concurrent video processing with configurable batch sizes
-- GPU acceleration support for faster processing
-- Category filtering to focus on specific topics
-- Beautiful markdown output with thumbnails and summaries
-- Progress tracking with ETA estimation
-- Environment variable configuration
-- Detailed performance metrics in verbose mode

 ## Installation